 Self-care is super important to me, and I’m so glad it’s becoming a little more well-received in professional circles and businesses.
 But, of course, as it gains leverage, there comes along with it plenty of people who don’t understand how to do self-care right.

-They think it’s an excuse to fall into unhealthy habits, spend too much money, or binge on Netflix.
+There are many types of self-care, but some think it’s an excuse to fall into unhealthy habits, spend too much money, or binge on Netflix.
 And I want to tell you that nope, that is not what self-care is all about!

 It shouldn’t be something that makes you feel worse after you do it.
 If we are really caring for ourselves, we should also consider how we’ll feel in an hour, tomorrow, or a year down the road.